tajo/react-portal/README.md

 - **onClose** - function, will get triggered after portal is closed

 Also notice, that **the example returns an array since React v16 supports it**!
 You can also return a single component.
 In that case, the example would be wrapped by a div as you were used to.

+If you start running into limits of `<PortalWithState />` (complex animations), you probably want to use `<Portal />` instead and build a component tailored to your specific taste.

 ## Run Examples